News

 Advocates for a reopened Alto Tunnel speak to the Marin County Board of Supervisors.
 March 19, 2024.

 As a kid growing up in Tiburon, my bicycle was my source of freedom…Now, 50 years later, I still have the desire to roam freely as I once did on my bicycle.
 But I’ve lost the use of my legs due to ALS.
-If the Alto Tunnel was a reality, I could safely use bike paths as a flat route to Mill Valley, Sausalito, and Tiburon once again, this time on my wheelchair.
+If the Alto Tunnel were a reality, I could safely use bike paths as a flat route to Mill Valley, Sausalito, and Tiburon once again, this time in my wheelchair.
 I urge you to consider taking the steps needed to bring this valuable resource to our community. – Miles McConnell

 Re-Open Alto Tunnel